SpikeHD/reindev-docker-compose/README.md

 </h1>

 <p align="center">
-  A fairly simple `docker-compose` setup running ReIndev or FoxLoader as a server.
+  A fairly simple <pre>docker-compose</pre> setup running ReIndev or FoxLoader as a server.
 </p>

 # Guide

-Everything you need to know about directories, environment variables, and other things is below!

 1. Clone this repository.
 2. Setup your variables, folders, etc. as needed.